 This 40-page autobiographical resource brings the Vietnam era alive through the eyes of overseas American military dependents.

-You will gain a clear picture of the realities of life in Germany:
+You will gain a clear picture of the realities of daily life in Germany:

 - moving through Communist territory